Eurobodalla is facing a housing and homelessness crisis.

-- Housing stress is being experienced by more than 20% of households in some towns, and by more than 12% of households across the whole shire - higher than national, state and regional averages.
+- Financial housing stress is being experienced by more than 20% of households in some towns, and by more than 12% of households across the whole shire - higher than national, state and regional averages.

-- Currently more than 50 households, including working people and families, are living long-term in tents at Council’s low cost, primitive campgrounds.
+- Currently around 50 people are living long-term in tents at Council’s low cost, primitive campgrounds.

 With Eurobodalla Mayor Mathew Hatcher leading the charge, we are exploring potential ways Council can assist people experiencing homelessness, including addressing the lack of rental properties in our community.

 While Eurobodalla's homelessness services are providing support to people, there is a housing crisis that needs action by all levels of government.

 The Mayor understands these actions are outside the usual local government responsibilities.
 The housing crisis is not something a single local council can fix, but we can do our best to support our community while the state and federal government plan and build more social and affordable housing.

 Financial housing stress, social housing, and affordable housing